Luiss University: History

-Luiss ranks among the top 100 European Business Schools, as stated by the Financial Times official ranking.

-In 2013, the Censis annual university ranking done in conjunction with the newspaper la Repubblica, ranked Luiss Guido Carli first for Political Science and second for Law and Economics among medium size private universities in Italy.

-With regard to research output, according to the final report on research quality for 2004/2010 from ANVUR, the university ranked second (in Italy overall, for all disciplines) among small universities, tying with the Scuola Normale Superiore di Pisa and behind the Sant'Anna School of Advanced Studies.

-In 2015, Luiss ranked second in the parent Confindustria owned Il Sole 24 Ore annual national ranking.

-In 2016, Luiss ranked first in the parent Confindustria owned Il Sole 24 Ore annual national ranking.

-In 2022, Luiss enters the top 100 universities in the world for social sciences (according to the QS ranking by subject):

-Luiss climbed 200 positions in five years.

-The university is ranked 1st for political sciences in Italy and 22nd in the world.

-Luiss entered the top 100 universities in the for law, business and management studies.

-In late 2022, according to the Financial Times Master's in Management 2022 rankings, the university remains in the top 100 for all indicators and has moved up more than 20 places in one year, ranking 53rd.

 Admission

-To attend a degree program at one of the four Departments at Luiss, candidates must pass an admission test.
+To attend a degree program at one of the five Departments at Luiss, candidates must pass an admission test.
 Each year a maximum number of places available is set and the admission test is done in two different sessions (one in February and one in May), after which a ranking by session is drafted, where each student has a score made up of their final grade in secondary school and their test score.
-Admission is obviously based on the available slots and where selected students choose not to attend, other students are selected from the waiting list.
+Admission is based on the available slots and where selected students choose not to attend, other students are selected from the waiting list.

 The admission test lasts 90 minutes and is made up of 100 multiple-choice questions measuring general culture (15%) and aptitude (85%).
-The subjects on the test are: logic and reading comprehension; logical and mathematical aptitude and financial mathematics; numerical and spatial logic; abstract reasoning and critical/verbal skills; knowledge of general math and general culture (current events, history, literature, philosophy); and English.
+The subjects on the test are logic and reading comprehension; logical and mathematical aptitude and financial mathematics; numerical and spatial logic; abstract reasoning and critical/verbal skills; knowledge of general math and general culture (current events, history, literature, philosophy); and English.

 On average, candidates admitted to Luiss are high achievers: 68.1% of students have a final secondary school average of over 90/100, compared to the national average of 24.6%.

-To be admitted to a master's degree, Luiss graduates with degree grades of 100 or above can be admitted to degree programs without having to take an admission test, until all the available slots are taken.
+To be admitted to a master's degree, Luiss' graduates with degree grades of 100 or above can be admitted to degree programs without having to take an admission test, until all the available slots are taken.
 Graduates from other universities (for a maximum of 250) must take a written test to apply for admission.

 Organization

-The university is divided into the following four departments:
+The university is divided into five departments: